Home - Italian - Parmesan Risotto with Saffron

 Ingredients

-• 4 cups (945 ml) vegetable broth, or homestyle chicken broth
+• 4 cups (945 ml) vegetable or light chicken broth

 • 2 tablespoons (30 ml) extra virgin olive oil